SurajMeena/upi-transaction-parser/README.md

 **Q: Why is the backend implemented in Node.js and not Python?**

 A: During development, the PAYU SDK for Python wasn't working as expected, so a Node.js SDK was used as an alternative.
-It's recommended for testing and development purposes, and you can use non-commercial keys with it.

 **Q: Why is MySQL needed?**